kubernetes/enhancements/keps/sig-apps/20190318-Graduate-CronJob-to-Stable.md

 - `FailuresSinceSuccess` Count of all successful runs since last failure

 ### Add .status.conditions
 Add a condition array with `Settled` condition type.
-This would help with the effort of standarizng conditions across all core types. `Settled` is set at the end of every succesful reconcile run.
+This would help with the effort of standarizng conditions across all core types. `Settled` is set at the end of every successful reconcile run.
 The key thing to note here is the notions of `Settled` does not imply the `Job`s are running correctly.
 It just means that the controller is done processing this object successfully.

 ### CatchUp concurrency support
 [#issue/79995](https://github.com/kubernetes/kubernetes/issues/79995)
-Support for Catch up semantics is being discussed and no concensus has been reached.
+Support for Catch up semantics is being discussed and no consensus has been reached.
 Adding it to the list for further discussion.
 Cachup aims to allow for missed runs to be backfilled.
 We would need to have additional config to bound the backfill and ensure that it doesnt cause the controller to be in backfill mode, never catching up with the current run.

 ### Use master timezone instead of UTC
 We propose to address this request as well: [CronJob Schedule does not use master's timezone - instead it uses UTC](https://github.com/kubernetes/kubernetes/issues/80577)

 ### Fix applicable open issues
-These are the [current](https://github.com/kubernetes/kubernetes/issues/82659) list of issues that are being targetted for GA.
+These are the [current](https://github.com/kubernetes/kubernetes/issues/82659) list of issues that are being targeted for GA.

 - [Updating a cronjob causes jobs to be scheduled retroactively](https://github.com/kubernetes/kubernetes/issues/63371)
 - [CLI: Updated CronJob Schedule Missing from Dry Run](https://github.com/kubernetes/kubernetes/issues/73613)